 Volunteer for the Library Friends & Foundation

-Volunteer Spotlight: Frank and Ginny Thompson
+Frank & Ginny Thompson

 This month, we have the pleasure of spotlighting a very special volunteer team: Frank and Ginny Thompson.
 Frank is one of our regular shelvers and also gives us some much needed help with repairs and maintenance.
 Ginny supports many of our programs with her crafting and sewing skills and especially enjoys helping out with our children’s programs in the summer.
 Between them they have given an amazing 38 years to the Library and, not surprisingly, were Volunteers of the Year in 2007!